Agent Architecture / Foundation

 01

 Start with this video's job: This video defines an agent harness as the infrastructure control layer around a model and then walks through building one with the Strands TypeScript SDK that monitors OpenAI's changelog and files GitHub issues using four tools steered entirely by descriptions.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:16, where the video says: “account, run CLI commands written, and report back any errors.
 Agent harnesses define the control layer between a model and the real world.
 But what is an agent harness?
 It's an infrastructure environment that engineers wrap around a...”

 02

-Model
+Model role

 03

-Turn "Harness" into the reusable artifact for this lesson: A one-page agent harness map with tool boundaries and proof signals.
+Turn "Tool surface" into the reusable artifact for this lesson: A one-page agent harness map with tool boundaries, state ownership, and proof signals.
 This is where watching becomes something you can inspect and reuse.

 04

-Use "Tools" as the application surface.
+Use "State and memory" as the application surface.
 Decide whether the idea touches a browser flow, a local file, a model choice, a source document, a UI, or a review step.

 05

-Use "Verifier" to prove the lesson.
+Use "Verification loop" to prove the lesson.
 The evidence should connect back to the video title, transcript anchors, and a concrete output, not a generic best-practice claim.

 06

-Use "Artifact" to carry the idea forward: save the prompt, checklist, diagram, or operating rule that would make the next agent run better.
+Use "Reusable operating rule" to carry the idea forward: save the prompt, checklist, diagram, or operating rule that would make the next agent run better.

 Example

-Source-backed work packet
+Source-backed artifact packet

-Convert the video into a scoped task that includes the transcript claim, target workflow, acceptance criteria, and proof.
-The output should be a one-page agent harness map with tool boundaries and proof signals..
+Convert the video into a scoped artifact request that includes the transcript claim, mechanism, acceptance criteria, and proof.
+The output should be a one-page agent harness map with tool boundaries, state ownership, and proof signals..

 Example

-Separate what the speaker claims, what the demo actually proves, and what still needs outside verification before you adopt the workflow.
+Separate what the speaker claims, what the demo actually proves, and what still needs outside verification before you adopt the agent harness pattern.

 Example